Trustees picked by DeSantis may change progressive college

 The school, founded in 1960, is also a haven for marginalized students, especially from the LGBTQ community, said second-year student Sam Sharf in a recent interview on campus.

-“There’s a lot of students out there that are not allowed to be themselves in their hometowns,” said Sharf, who is transgender and identifies as a woman.
+“There’s a lot of students out there that are not allowed to be themselves in their hometowns,” said Sharf, who is a transgender woman.
 “When they get to come here, they get to thrive because they really get to be themselves.”

 To Sharf and others, New College’s reputation as a haven for originality and individualized coursework is now threatened.
 Republican Gov. Ron DeSantis’ recently appointed six new trustees who intend to turn the school into a classical liberal arts school modeled after conservative favorite Hillsdale College in Michigan.